MrAru/LaTeX/README.md

 # LaTeX

 LaTeX templates.
-For homework, presentation, etc.
+For homework, presentation, etc. LuaLaTeX is required to compile the `pdf` files with Chinese and Emoji.